alerta/alerta-docs/_build/html/_sources/deployment.txt

 High Availability
 -----------------

-To achieve high system availability the Alerta API should be deployed to scale out :ref:`horizontally <scalability>` and the MongoDB should be deployed as a `replica set`_.
+To achieve high system availability the Alerta API should be deployed to scale out :ref:`horizontally <scalability>` and the MongoDB database should be deployed as a `replica set`_.

 .. _replica set: http://docs.mongodb.org/manual/tutorial/deploy-replica-set/#overview